Spendlove/BD2K-CaseReportsDataset/README.md

 ```

 ### Running prep_journals.py
-You only really need to run this if you need the journal_dict.txt and impact_dict.txt files, and you only need to run it once, unless you edit the prep_journals.py file.
-You actually may want to edit this file to try to see if you can catch any more journal name variations.
-If you do change it, then be sure to rerun this file before running ExtractionScript.py
+You only really need to run this once to create  the journal_dict.txt and impact_dict.txt files, unless you edit the prep_journals.py file.  *(You actually may want to edit this file to try to see if you can catch any more journal name variations.
+But if you do modify the file, then be sure to rerun it before running ExtractionScript.py so that you have updated versions of journal_dict.txt and impact_dict.txt.)*
 ```
 python prep_journals.py
 ```